Analytics-at-Sauder/Analytics-at-Sauder.github.io/p10_customer_segmentation.md

-# Cluster Analysis
+## Cluster Analysis
 Clustering is the process of dividing the entire data into groups (also known as clusters) based on the patterns in the data.
-The k-means clustering technique is an algorithm that tries to minimize the distance of the points in a cluster with their centroid.
+The k-means clustering technique is an algorithm that tries to minimize the distance of the points in a cluster to their centroid.
 There are two steps in cluster analysis:

-1. Finding the optimal number of clusters: the number of cluster values where this decrease in inertia value becomes constant can be chosen as the right number of clusters for our data.
+1. finding the optimal number of clusters: the number of clusters, a value which decreases in inertia value and becomes constant, can be chosen as the right number of clusters for our data;

-2. Fit to kmeans model
+2. fit to the k-means model.

-Looking at the rfm data table above,  there is a lot of variation in the magnitude of the data.
-Since K-Means is a distance-based algorithm, this difference of magnitude can create a problem, therefore all the variables are standardized to the same magnitude using the scaler function.
+Looking at the RFM data table above, we observe a lot of variation in the magnitude of the data.
+Since k-means is a distance-based algorithm, this range in magnitude can be problematic; therefore, all the variables are standardized to the same magnitude using the scaler function.

 ```python